-Our small team of experts came together at the beginning of 2018, following the price of Bitcoin plummeting.
+The platform was created by a small team of traders who came together at the beginning of 2018, following the price of Bitcoin plummeting.

-A lot of industry professionals were getting disheartened at what had happened, but not us.
-We saw it as a sign of just how powerful Bitcoin was and what it could do if given the right support.
+A lot of industry professionals were getting disheartened at what had happened, but not the Bit Trader team.
+They saw it as a sign of just how powerful Bitcoin was and what it could do if given the right support.

-We wanted to contribute to that support in any way we could, but we didn’t know-how.
-We considered creating online classes teaching about Bitcoin, offering our services as trading consultants, and at one point, even discussed creating our own currency.
+The team wanted to contribute to that support in any way they could, but they didn’t know how.
+They considered creating online classes teaching about Bitcoin, offering their services as trading consultants, and at one point, even discussed creating their own currency.

-Eventually, we landed on the idea of developing a Bitcoin trading platform, and the work began from there.
+Eventually, the team landed on the idea of developing a Bitcoin trading platform, and the work began from there.

-All of us were fairly technologically savvy, with two of us even being professional programmers.
-However, the kind of know-how needed to pull this off what nowhere to be found on our team.
-We didn’t want to outsource the work in case it didn’t suit our ideals, so we decided to recruit some blockchain expert coders into the team.
+All team members were fairly technologically savvy, with two of them even being professional developers.
+However, the kind of know-how needed to pull this off was nowhere to be found on the team.
+They didn’t want to outsource the work in case it didn’t suit their ideals, so the team decided to have some tech professionals on board.

-It didn’t take long to get another handful of people on board before we were off again.
+It didn’t take long to get another handful of people into the team before they were off again.

-Our full team worked for months on end, struggling to come up with a prototype.
-We couldn’t agree on what kind of algorithms to use, and that caused us a lot of development time.
-We realized this and really put our foot on the gas.
+The whole team worked for months on end, struggling to come up with a prototype.
+They couldn’t agree on what kind of features to implement, and that caused a lot of trial and error.
+The team realized this could hamper their progress and really put their foot on the gas.

-We had our prototype up and ready to go in December of 2019 but decided to hold off on releasing it for the new decade.
+The platform prototype was up and ready to go in December of 2019, but the team decided to hold off on releasing it for the new decade.

-That new decade rolled around, and we gave out the prototype to a handful of beta testers.
-The consensus came back very positive, and we were excited to make the handful of changes that we needed in order to polish things up.
+That new decade rolled around, and the developers gave out the prototype to a handful of beta testers.
+The consensus came back very positive, and the team was excited to make the handful of necessary changes to polish things up.

 Then, of course, March 2020 hit.
-Pretty much all of our work on the platform was halted, and it sat pretty on the shelf for a few months.
-This lasted until the team got bored and decided “to hell with it, we’re going to work through this lockdown.”
+Pretty much all of the work on the platform was halted, and it sat pretty on the shelf for a few months.
+This lasted until the team got bored and decided: “To hell with it. gotta push through this lockdown.”

-We’re dedicated to the idea of a world liberated by Bitcoin.
-To achieve that end, we’re going to do all we can.
-If we can get Bitcoin into more people’s hands, great.
-If we can educate more people on Bitcoin, also great.
+They are dedicated to the idea of a world liberated by Bitcoin.
+To achieve that end, they’re going to do all they can to allow more and more people access to trading.